 Tip 3.
 Don’t use digital zoom

-If your camera doesn’t use multiple lenses, it may be tempting to use the digital zoom on in your Camera app.
+If your camera doesn’t use multiple lenses, it may be tempting to use the digital zoom in your Camera app.
 This will reduce the quality of your image and make it appear pixelated.
 Instead, physically move your phone to frame the shot the way you want it.

 Step 3.
 Edit and retouch your Instagram photos